Mod-two cohomology rings of alternating groups: Relationships between the cohomology of alternating and symmetric groups

-We apply this at first to the case where $C_2$ acts on $B\alt_n$ by conjugation, with quotient $B\si_n$.
-While we already know the cohomology of $B\si_n$, this spectral sequence will be generalized in proving Theorem~\ref{bialg}.
+We may also view this spectral sequence as the Borel spectral sequence for the homotopy orbits of the $C_2$ action $B\alt_n$ by conjugation, with homotopy quotient $B\si_n$.
+While we already know the cohomology of all of the spaces in this fibre sequence, this spectral sequence will be generalized in proving Theorem~\ref{bialg}.

-Over $k = {\mathbb F}_2$ there are only two $C_2$-modules to consider, namely the trivial module and the regular representation.
-The cohomology of $BC_2$ with trivial coefficients is that of $\R P^\infty$, while as usual the cohomology of the regular representation is concentrated in degree zero, of rank one.
-As every conjugate pair $x^\pm \in \mathcal{B}_\pm$ gives a copy of the regular representation, they give rise to a single class which we call $x \in E^2_{0,*}$ which then restricts to $x^+ + x^-$, consistent with previous definitions of these classes.
-For every $y \in \mathcal{B}_o$ we have a corresponding $y \in E^2_{0,*}$ and more generally $y \cdot e^q \in E_2^{q,*}.$ Straightforward calculation using Theorems~\ref{T:symmgenandrel},~\ref{AnnIdeal}~and~\ref{GysinQuotient} shows that these $x$ and $y \cdot e^q$ on the $E^2$-page give spaces of the same rank as the cohomology of symmetric groups, so the spectral sequence collapses at $E^2$.